ThatGuyNameZack/Newest-script/README.md

-# Newest-script
+# Simple-config (simplified than complex, can be edited easy of your own choice)
-here's my scripts
+here's the config